 Future developments in UAV technology are expected to enhance automation, scalability, and integration with other remote sensing platforms.
 One emerging direction is the use of autonomous UAV networks capable of conducting large-scale environmental surveys with minimal human intervention.
 Such networks could function as coordinated swarms, collecting and analyzing data in near real-time, enabling continuous monitoring of sediment transport, habitat changes, and pollution dispersion.
 Advances in AI-driven image processing will further refine habitat classification and ecological monitoring, reducing manual interpretation requirements and increasing the efficiency of large-scale assessments.

-Integrating UAV and satellite remote sensing wil also likely improve coastal monitoring.
+Integrating UAV and satellite remote sensing will also likely improve coastal monitoring.
 By combining UAV-derived high-resolution imagery with the broad spatial coverage of satellite data, researchers can optimize local-scale accuracy while extending monitoring efforts across regional and global scales.
 UAV data are already used to validate and improve satellite-based habitat classifications, and ongoing research will likely see UAVs playing a greater role in training machine learning models to enhance the accuracy and consistency of satellite-derived environmental datasets (Davies et al., 2024b; Oiry et al., 2024).

 Advancements in UAV sensor technology will further expand their capabilities.
 The miniaturization of hyperspectral and LiDAR sensors will allow UAVs to capture finer spectral and structural details, improving habitat discrimination and substrate characterization (i.e. the future generation of DJI Mavic will likely incorporate LiDAR technologies in a drone of less than 2 kg, fitting in a backpack).
-This is particularly relevant for mapping seagrass and macroalgae, where subtle spectral variations are critical for species differentiation (Davies et al., 2023a).
+The generalization of hyperspectral UAV remote sensing is particularly relevant for mapping seagrass and macroalgae, where subtle spectral variations are critical for species differentiation (Davies et al., 2023a).
 Additionally, UAV-mounted thermal and fluorescence sensors could improve real-time water quality assessments, detecting variations in chlorophyll concentration, suspended sediments, and temperature anomalies linked to environmental stressors (Bendig et al., 2025; Pillay et al., 2024; A. Román et al., 2022).
 Beyond passive observation, UAVs may increasingly be used in active intervention strategies for coastal management.
 Research explores UAV deployment of environmental monitoring instruments, such as floating sensors and water samplers, to gather in situ data from remote or inaccessible locations (Lariosa et al., 2024; Liu et al., 2025).
 UAVs have also been proposed for coastal restoration efforts, with systems capable of dispersing biodegradable seeds to support the regeneration of mangroves, salt marshes, seagrass meadows, and dune vegetation (Marzuki et al., 2021).
 These applications align with broader conservation goals, integrating real-time monitoring with adaptive management strategies that enable rapid response to environmental changes.

 Despite their advantages, several challenges remain for large-scale UAV implementation in coastal research and management.
 Regulatory restrictions, limited flight endurance, and data processing constraints continue to hinder widespread adoption.
 Future research should prioritize improving UAV battery life, streamlining real-time data transmission, and developing standardized protocols to ensure consistency across monitoring programs.
 Addressing these limitations will be essential to harness the potential of UAV technology in coastal ecosystems fully.